 Start your job hunt on local tech job boards or international platforms like:

 You can also keep an eye on the Hiring webpages of tech megafauna like Google, Microsoft, and Amazon, which have offices in Mexico City and regularly post job openings.
 Take a spin around emerging tech districts like Polanco, Condesa, or Santa Fe, which are hotspots for smaller tech companies and startups.
-Visit job fairs, conferences, and recruitment events organized by the Mexican government, universities, and industry associations, like the annual Mexico City Tech Week, which is generally held in October: Mexico City Tech Week.
+Visit job fairs, conferences, and recruitment events organized by the Mexican government, universities, and industry associations, like the annual Mexico City Tech Week, which is generally held in late October: Mexico City Tech Week.

 4. Customer Service Representative

 Customer service representatives handle customer inquiries and complaints, provide product and service information, and resolve any other customer issues that arise.
+Mexico City is a hub for big outsourcing firms like Teleperformance, Concentrix, TTEC, and Foundever, which run large bilingual contact centers and hire English speakers constantly, often with little to no Spanish required.

 Customer Service Representative Requirements